SnehaEkka/QWE-Customer-Churn-Case-Study/README.md

 ## Case Summary

 QWE Inc., a subscription-based technology company, faced mounting challenges with customer churn as its business matured.
-Leadership sought not just to tally departures, but to proactively predict which customers were most at risk—and why.
+Leadership sought not just to tally departures, but to proactively predict which customers were most at risk, and why.
 Tasked with this mission, a data scientist dove into the firm’s trove of usage and engagement records, extracting signals from variables spanning customer tenure, support history, product adoption, and behavioral changes.

 Careful not to overfit intuition, the analysis zeroed in on how customer lifecycle, happiness metrics (CHI score), and service request patterns work in concert to shape churn risk.
 With management eager for actionable results, the deliverable included a ranked list of customers most likely to churn, alongside tailored insights into the top drivers for each individual’s risk.